junxit/us-congress-bills-111/metadata.md

 - 2010-03-25 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-03-25 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 192). (text: CR 3/24/2010 H2267)
 - 2010-03-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 417 - 0 (Roll no. 192).(text: CR 3/24/2010 H2267)
+- 2010-03-26 — Received in the Senate and Read twice and referred to the Committee on Veterans' Affairs.